joshwadle/My-solutions-to-precourse/Chapter_6_Statistics/readme.md

   - Sample variance and standard deviation

 - Estimation
-  - MLE estimate (maximum likelihood estimation)
+  - Confidence interval, point estimator and margin of error
+  - Estimating of a population proportion
-  - Confidence interval: estimation of a population proportion/mean
+  - Estimating of a population mean

 Python modules: `numpy` and `scipy.stats`